 Some services involve a “call-out”, which involves a professional travelling to a caller’s home or other premises to assess the work needed.
 Often, these marketers claim that they do not charge a “call-out” fee, cost, or charge.

-Marketers should only claim that they do not charge a call out fee if they do not charge anything for the time spent traveling to the premises and for the initial diagnosis of the problem during that initial visit, regardless of whether the customer proceeds to use their services or not.
+Marketers should only make such a claim if they do not charge for the time spent traveling to the premises and for the initial diagnosis of the problem during that initial visit.
+This is the case regardless of whether the customer proceeds to use their services or not.

 Can customers decline work without incurring a cost?

-Unless callers can decline work without incurring a cost, advertisers claiming "No call-out charge" or similar should not charge for the time spent traveling to the caller's home and the initial diagnosis of the problem (Academy Maintenance Group, 18 March 2015).
+Unless customers can decline work without incurring a cost, advertisers claiming "No call-out charge" or similar should not charge for the time spent traveling to the customer’s home and the initial diagnosis of the problem (Academy Maintenance Group, 18 March 2015).

 “Assessment” or “diagnostic” fees that are imposed if customers do not have remedial work carried out are likely to be seen as equivalent to a call-out charge.
-In 2010 the ASA ruled that the use of “no call-out charges” was misleading where an assessment fee, which was deducted from the bill if work was carried out, was incurred even if no work was carried out (Able Group (Services) Ltd, 7 April 2010).
-Similarly, the ASA considered that the claim "No Call Out Charge" was misleading because the advertiser did charge consumers for any time spent by an engineer diagnosing a problem, and did not show whether consumers would be charged if a problem was diagnosed but no work completed once a quote for fixing the problem had been provided (Rightio Ltd, 25 November 2020).
-See also Town Force Ltd, 4 November 2020.
+In 2020, the ASA considered that "No Call Out Charge" was misleading, because the advertiser charged for time spent diagnosing a problem, and was silent as to whether consumers would be charged if a problem was diagnosed, a quote was provided, but no work was undertaken (Rightio Ltd, 25 November 2020).

-When investigating the claim “No Call Out Charge … Diagnostic work charged unless work undertaken”, the ASA concluded that the sub-heading contradicted, not clarified, the headline, and was therefore misleading (Premier Electrics, 4 August 2004).
+When investigating the claim “No Call Out Charge … Diagnostic work charged unless work undertaken”, the ASA concluded that the sub-heading contradicted, rather than clarified, the headline, and was therefore misleading (Premier Electrics, 4 August 2004).

 Is extensive diagnostic work needed?